rtgfd157/PackageAnalyzer/README/README_1.md

 **Notice:**
 **calling npmjs https://registry.npmjs.org/keyword/latest is being Throttling by them, so when doing search write package with little dependecies ...**

-The project will search for package in npmjs and will insert  to DB, and could be searach by 1)ElasticSearch 2)DB-postgres 3)api- https://registry.npmjs.org/{package_name}/latest  .
+The project will search for package in npmjs and will insert  to DB, and could be searach by 1)ElasticSearch 2)DB-postgres 3)api- https://registry.npmjs.org/{package_name}/{version}  .
-Each package will show also his dependency.
+Each package will show also his dependency, so it will look like package tree.

 ### Remote Npmjs API/Scraping:
 **Best approach is to Clone whole NPM metadata DB server with IT tools**